campellcl/interview-prep/README.md

 20. Is it possible capture the correlation between continuous and categorical variable?
 If yes, how?
 21. Both being tree based algorithm, how is random forest different from Gradient boosting algorithm (GBM)?
 22. Running a binary classification tree algorithm is the easy part.
 Do you know how does a tree splitting takes place i.e. how does the tree decide which variable to split at the root node and succeeding nodes?
+23. You’ve built a random forest model with 10000 trees.
+You got delighted after getting training error as 0.00.
+But, the validation error is 34.23.
+What is going on?
+Haven’t you trained your model perfectly?
+24. You’ve got a data set to work having p (no. of variable) > n (no. of observation).
+Why is OLS as bad option to work with?
+Which techniques would be best to use?
+Why?
+25. What is convex hull ?
+(Hint: Think SVM)
+26. We know that one hot encoding increasing the dimensionality of a data set.
+But, label encoding doesn’t.
+How ?
+27. What cross validation technique would you use on time series data set?
+Is it k-fold or LOOCV?
+28. You are given a data set consisting of variables having more than 30% missing values?
+Let’s say, out of 50 variables, 8 variables have missing values higher than 30%.
+How will you deal with them?
+29. ‘People who bought this, also bought…’ recommendations seen on amazon is a result of which algorithm?
+30. What do you understand by Type I vs Type II error?
+31. You are working on a classification problem.
+For validation purposes, you’ve randomly sampled the training data set into train and validation.
+You are confident that your model will work incredibly well on unseen data since your validation accuracy is high.
+However, you get shocked after getting poor test accuracy.
+What went wrong?
+32. You have been asked to evaluate a regression model based on R², adjusted R² and tolerance.
+What will be your criteria?
+33. In k-means or kNN, we use euclidean distance to calculate the distance between nearest neighbors.
+Why not manhattan distance?
+34. Explain machine learning to me like a 5 year old.
+35. I know that a linear regression model is generally evaluated using Adjusted R² or F value.
+How would you evaluate a logistic regression model?
+36. Considering the long list of machine learning algorithm, given a data set, how do you decide which one to use?
+37. Do you suggest that treating a categorical variable as continuous variable would result in a better predictive model?
+38. When does regularization becomes necessary in Machine Learning?
+39. What do you understand by Bias Variance trade off?
+40. OLS is to linear regression.
+Maximum likelihood is to logistic regression.
+Explain the statement.